eduvpn/documentation/API.md

 * `code_challenge`: the code challenge (see RFC 7636).

-The `authorization_endpoint` URL together with the query parameters is then opened using a browser, and eventually redirected to the `redirect_uri` where the application can extract the `access_token` field from the URL fragment.
-The `state` parameter is also added to the fragment of the `redirect_uri` and MUST be the same as the `state` parameter value of the initial request.
-The response also includes `expires_in` that indicates when the access token will expire.
+The `authorization_endpoint` URL together with the query parameters is then opened using the platform's default browser, and eventually redirected to the `redirect_uri` where the application can extract the `code` field from the URL query parameters.
+The `state` parameter is also added to the query parameters of the `redirect_uri` and MUST be the same as the `state` parameter value of the initial request.
+After this, the "Authorization Code" flow MUST be followed.
+Handling refresh tokens MUST also be implemented.

 # Using the API